-This is the sixth year of the Accountability Block Grant with a projected amount of \$142,621.00.
-The funds are used for salaries and benefits of two teachers and two paraprofessionals in the K4 program.
-It also funds instructional supplies, staff support and community services for that same program.
+This is the eighth year of the Accountability Block Grant with a projected amount of \$52,546 (decrease of \$83,786).
+The funds are used for part of the salaries and benefits for the K4 program's highly qualified staff.